Preventing an Appliance Apocalypse

 To avoid slow leaks from your clothes washer, place a plastic pan or tray under the entire washer.
 Just don’t count on this to collect all the water from a burst pipe or failed shut-off valve.
 Even if the pan is hooked up to a drain system, it won’t be able to handle the flood.

-The other most common appliance-related disaster is fire.
-Each year thousands of fires start when dryer exhausts become clogged with lint.
-The best protection?
-Note if your dryer seems to be getting less efficient—when, for example, you have to run it twice as long as before to dry a load of clothes.
+Appliances on the fritz can also cause fires, like the thousands which start each year when clothes dryer exhausts become clogged with lint.
+Protect yourself by noting if your dryer seems to be getting less efficient—say, you have to run it twice as long as before to dry a load of clothes.
 If so, clean out the entire exhaust duct from the dryer to the outdoors.
-You can buy a 10- or 20-foot flexible dryer vent brush at an appliance parts outlet for less than $40.
+You can buy a 10- or 20-foot flexible dryer vent brush at an appliance parts outlet for less than $50.

 As a general precaution against disasters, run your clothes washer and dishwasher only when you are home.
 Going on vacation?
-Shut off clothes washer supply valves while you’re gone.
+Shut off clothes washer supply valves.